-When you hear the term rental fraud it's usually associated with renters, however landlords are increasingly the victims too.
+When you hear the term rental fraud it’s usually associated with renters, however landlords are increasingly the victims too.
 In a survey of 500 landlords across the UK we found that 6% (equivalent of 150,000 in total) had been negatively impacted by rental fraud.
-Over two posts we'll go through 4 types of rental fraud that target landlords; how they work and what measures landlords can take to protect themselves.
+Over two posts we will go through 4 types of rental fraud that target landlords; how they work and what measures landlords can take to protect themselves.

 1 - Rogue Agents